 Conventional wisdom states that large-cap stocks hold up best in market downturns and that small-cap stocks take the lead in a recovery.
 Download our whitepaper which challenges those assumptions and explores:

-By clicking submit, you’re opting into State Street Global Advisors’ communications.
+By submitting this form, you’re opting into State Street Global Advisors’ communications.
 You can opt out or adjust your preferences at any time.

 SPDR® Portfolio S&P 400™ Mid Cap ETF